 Operating System Pressure Test Pressure Time Required 4.0" w.c. to 2 psig: 3 psig 30 min.
-Pressures Greater than 2 Operating Pressure 2 psig: $1\frac{1}{2}$ times system 30 min.
-All Underground Piping will be referred to Distribution.
-If they determine the installation is minor, e.ga grill, fireplace etc., they will contact FSD for pressure test.
-For Underground Copper Fuel Lines Only, supplying gas grills and/or gas lights, a psig test for a duration of 30 minutes is required.
-CO2 is no longer an acceptable inert gas to pressurize the system, as it contributes to global environmental problems.
+Pressures Greater than 2 psig: Operating Pressure $1\frac{1}{2}$ times system 30 min.

+\All Underground Piping will be referred to Distribution.
+If they determine the installation is minor, e.g.-a grill, fireplace etc., they will contact FSD for pressure test.

+Note: For Underground Copper Fuel Lines Only, supplying gas grills and/or gas lights, a psig test for duration of 30 minutes is required.

+7.1.3 \CO2 is no longer an acceptable inert gas to pressurize the system, as it contributes to global environmental problems.

-7.0.4 The test must be witnessed by PGW and must be performed prior to connecting to the existing system and prior to installing appliances and/or gas shutoff valves.
+7.1.4 The test must be witnessed by PGW and must be performed prior to connecting to the existing system and prior to installing appliances and/or gas shutoff valves.
 Contact your marketing representative to schedule your pressure test.